PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. At resumption, first audit the five helpers called by `_run_safe_binary_bridge_recovery_sequence`, beginning with the 190-line `_optimize_transpose_binary_asymmetric_fanout_bridges`.
-Record overlap with the new general bridge owner, active match counts on the same short representative models, phase-order dependencies, and distinct fan-out contracts before deciding whether the sequence should share one indexed owner.
-Do not begin that implementation until the characterization is recorded.
+3. At resumption, first audit the remaining 218-line `_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw`
+   helper and its two production calls.
+Record its active match counts on the same short representatives, its Split/channelwise guards, and its ordering dependency on the new general/safe binary owners before deciding whether it belongs in `binary_bridge_layout.py` or a dedicated Split-layout owner.
+Do not begin implementation until that characterization is recorded.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.